Alexandra Grant: Books

 In 2009, Grant met actor Keanu Reeves at a social event.
 This led to Ode to Happiness, published by Gerhard Steidl in early 2011, Grant's first collaboration with Reeves.
 It was Grant's first artist book and Reeves's first book as a writer.

 In 2016, Grant and Reeves reunited for their second collaboration, Shadows, a book and suite of photographic images printed by Steidl in Germany.
 The photographs were exhibited at ACME Gallery in Los Angeles, and Ochi Gallery in Sun Valley, ID.
 As part of the release of the book, Grant did a collaboration with artist Alia Raza for Issue magazine that featured fashion and shadows.

 X Artists' Books

 In 2017 Grant, alongside designer Jessica Fleischmann and Keanu Reeves, established a small publishing company called X Artists Books, sometimes abbreviated XAB.

+Personal life

-In November 2019, Grant and Reeves appeared as a couple on the red carpet of the LACMA Art + Film Gala, prompting media coverage of their romantic relationship.
+In November 2019, Grant and Keanu Reeves appeared as a couple on the red carpet of the LACMA Art + Film Gala, prompting media coverage of their romantic relationship.
 Grant's friend Jennifer Tilly said they had been dating "for several years".
 Grant and Reeves had already been photographed as a couple in Switzerland attending the UNAIDS gala in June 2016, and several other times afterward.